donydchen/donydchen.github.io/index.md

 <h2 class="h1 index-header" id="about">Short Bio </h2>

-Yuedong Donald Chen is currently enrolled as a Ph.D. student at [Monash University](https://www.monash.edu), under the supervision of Prof. [Jianfei Cai](https://jianfei-cai.github.io) and A/Prof. [Tat-Jen Cham](https://personal.ntu.edu.sg/astjcham/).
+Yuedong (Donny) Chen is currently enrolled as a Ph.D. student at [Monash University](https://www.monash.edu), under the supervision of Prof. [Jianfei Cai](https://jianfei-cai.github.io) and Prof. [Tat-Jen Cham](https://personal.ntu.edu.sg/astjcham/).
 His doctoral research revolves around the inference and manipulation of 3D scenes through the utilization of 2D data.
-He is particularly captivated by the rapid advancements in the 3D computer vision community in recent years and finds great pleasure in contributing to this dynamic field.
+He is particularly captivated by the rapid advancements in the 3D computer vision community in recent years and finds great pleasure in contributing to this field.

-Previously, he was a Research Assistant at [IMI NTU](http://web.archive.org/web/20200812205019/https://imi.ntu.edu.sg/Pages/Home.aspx), where he honed his foundational research skills under the guidance of Prof. [Jianfei Cai](https://jianfei-cai.github.io) and A/Prof. [Tat-Jen Cham](https://personal.ntu.edu.sg/astjcham/).
+Previously, he was a Research Assistant at [IMI NTU](http://web.archive.org/web/20200812205019/https://imi.ntu.edu.sg/Pages/Home.aspx), where he honed his research skills under the guidance of Prof. [Jianfei Cai](https://jianfei-cai.github.io) and Prof. [Tat-Jen Cham](https://personal.ntu.edu.sg/astjcham/).
 During this period, his research focused on enhancing emotion recognition by incorporating human prior knowledge.

 <!-- Before that, he was a Research Intern at [Lenovo Research (Beijing)](http://research.lenovo.com/webapp/view_English/researchField.html), collaborating with [Jianfeng Wang](https://jianf-wang.github.io/personal/) on applications related to facial expression recognition. -->